Young Black woman teaches small class of elementary students with face masks on

 An Inside Look at Student Teaching and the Pandemic

-COVID-19 has changed a lot about student teaching, but not everything.
-Here's what to know as a future educator about student teaching and the pandemic.
+COVID-19 changed a lot about student teaching, but not everything.
+Here's what educators can learn looking back on student teaching and the pandemic.

 When you dream about your future career, do you imagine yourself standing in front of a whiteboard in a room full of students?
-Teaching is a rewarding career, but it has also faced some significant challenges during COVID-19.
+Teaching is a rewarding career, but it faced some significant challenges during COVID-19.
 Undergrads and high school students should get a better idea of what they’ll contend with when it’s time to enter the classroom as a teacher.
-Make sure you’re ready for these pandemic twists on traditional student teaching experiences before making any big career decisions.
-Here are the details about what student teaching is really like and how it’s changed during the pandemic.
+Make sure you’re ready for these unexpected twists on traditional student teaching experiences before making any big career decisions.
+Here are the details about what student teaching is really like and how it changed during the pandemic.

 Connect to your students

 Every student enters the classroom looking for a connection.
 When they trust their teacher and feel accepted, school-related anxieties become less intense.
 Anyone wondering what to expect while student teaching should look forward to and find ways to connect with students, both in person and online.
-Virtual classrooms pose a challenge to bonding with your students, but it’s not impossible.
-Exercises like ice breakers or journaling will build relationships in an online classroom so you get a better sense of how to comfort and teach your students.
+Virtual classrooms posed a challenge to bonding with students during the pandemic, but it’s not impossible.
+Exercises like icebreakers or journaling will build relationships in an online classroom so you get a better sense of how to comfort and teach your students in unlikely circumstances.

 Make learning fun

 Providing some fun is an integral part of student teaching.
-Challenging lessons or monotonous reading from textbooks will bore students from grade school all the way to college.
-A light spirit and entertaining moments are especially crucial during a pandemic.
+Challenging lessons or monotonous reading from textbooks will bore students from grade school to college.
+A light spirit and entertaining moments were especially crucial during a pandemic; and will be in any crisis.
 Any instructor can make virtual learning more fun by considering their students’ ages and interests.
 Younger kids will perk up if you show up in a costume, while college students might enjoy virtual field trips or book clubs.
 Your approach will depend on who you teach and how much time you spend with your class.

 Note learning preferences

 You can help keep students engaged and focused by tailoring lessons to their learning preferences.
-An essential part of student teaching during the pandemic is working with your class so no one struggles to understand lessons because of remote learning roadblocks.
+An essential part of student teaching during the pandemic was working with a class so no one struggled to understand lessons because of remote learning roadblocks.
 Take kinesthetic learners, for example.
 They absorb information better if they can connect educational lessons with physical experiences, like working through a problem with their hands.
-Mail coloring pages or craft supplies ahead of the week’s lessons so students have materials that assist their understanding of each assignment.
+Making sure students have things like coloring pages or craft supplies ahead of lessons to assist their understanding of each assignment can make a big difference.
 It’s extra steps like these that make you a better teacher, even while you still conduct lessons under supervision.

 Create flexible lesson plans

 Another aspect of student teaching in college is learning how to make lesson plans.
 Every school system does it differently, so how you formulate your weekly or semester plans will depend on where you teach.
 It can be helpful to work with a lesson plan template, whether it’s one your cooperating teacher uses or one you create for what works for you.
-Still, the pandemic has changed how teachers approach their lessons because the future is much less dependable.
+Still, the pandemic changed how teachers approach their lessons because they had to accept the uncertainty of the future.
 Your lesson plans should contain backup ideas and remain flexible.
 If you need to switch to online learning, in-person classes, or a hybrid mix, you might not get much warning.
 Consider how you’d switch your lesson plans if or when state and federal regulations require it.

 Put your energy into staff relationships